ibm-cloud-docs/openwhisk/bluemix_cli.md

 The OpenWhisk CLI currently requires you to run the `wsk bluemix login` to be able to configure the API Gateway authorization for management of your APIs by using the `wsk api` command.

 With the {{site.data.keyword.openwhisk}} CLI plug-in, there is no longer a need to run `wsk bluemix login`.
-Instead, use the `bx login` command to log in to {{site.data.keyword.Bluemix_notm}}, and the {{site.data.keyword.openwhisk}} plug-in will automatically utilize your current login and target information.
+Instead, use the `bx login` command to log in to {{site.data.keyword.Bluemix_notm}}, and the {{site.data.keyword.openwhisk}} plug-in automatically utilizes your current login and target information.
 Now you can manage your APIs by using the `bx wsk api` command.

 ### Migrating deployment scripts
 {: #migrating_deploy_scripts}